datacarpentry/image-processing/episodes/10-multidimensional-data.md

 In many applications we can have different 2D images, or channels, of the same spatial area.
 We have already seen a simple example of this in RGB colour images where we have 3 channels representing the red, green and blue components.
 Another example is in fluorescence microscopy where we could have images of different proteins.
-Modern techniques often allow for acquisition of much more than 3 protein channels.
+Modern techniques often allow for acquisition of more than 3 channels.

 ### 3D volumetric data

 Volumetric image data consists of an ordered sequence of 2D images (or slices) where each slice corresponds to a, typically evenly spaced, axial position.
-Such data is common in biomedical applications for example CT or MRI can be used to construct 3D volumes of the brain or heart.
+Such data is common in biomedical applications for example CT or MRI where it is used to reconstruct 3D volumes of organs such as the brain or heart.

 ### Timelapse movies

 Timelapse movies are commonplace in everyday life.
 When you take a movie on your phone your acquire an ordered sequence of 2D images (or timepoints/frames) where each image corresponds to a specific point in time.
 Timelapse data is also common in scientific applications where we want to quantify changes over time.
-For example imaging the growth of cells cultures/bacterial colonies/plant roots etc over time.
+For example imaging the growth of cell cultures, bacterial colonies or plant roots over time.

 ## Interactive image visualisation with Napari